Spider201866/Alan_web/memory-bank/techContext.md

 - `npm start`: Starts the server in production mode (serves from `dist/`).
 - `npm run format`: Formats all code.
 - `npm run lint`: Lints the codebase.

+---

+## Environment Variable Handling

+A significant challenge encountered during development was the handling of special characters in environment variables, which caused a "works on my machine" bug.
+The root cause was the different ways operating systems and libraries parse strings.

+-   **On Railway (and most Linux shells)**: The `$` character is used for variable substitution.
+To treat it as a literal, the value must be wrapped in single quotes (`'...'`).
+-   **Locally (with `dotenv`)**: The `#` character is treated as a comment.
+To include it in a value, the entire string must be wrapped in double quotes (`"..."`).

+### Best Practices for Secrets

+To prevent this issue in the future, the following best practices have been adopted for handling secrets like API keys, salts, or other sensitive strings:

+1.  **The Simple Way (Highly Recommended)**: Generate secrets using only **alphanumeric characters** (a-z, A-Z, 0-9).
+A 64-character hex string is ideal because it has no special characters and is safe to use in any environment without quoting.
+    -   *Example Generation*: `crypto.randomBytes(32).toString('hex')`

+2.  **The Bulletproof Way (For Complex Secrets)**: If special characters are unavoidable, **encode the secret in Base64**.
+The Base64 string is stored as the environment variable, and the application decodes it at runtime.
+This is the industry-standard method for safely transmitting complex data through text-based systems.